Installing OpenWrt development snapshots

 No!

 Although they are the latest version, there is no guarantee that any particular snapshot build will be bug-free, or even work at all.
-Snapshots are not likely to be stable enough to be used on your home router, where you or members of your family rely on the network.
-As a standard consumer stick to the official release versions of OpenWrt.
+Snapshots are not always stable enough to be used on your home router, where you or members of your family rely on the network.
+As a standard consumer stick to the stable release versions of OpenWrt.

 See also Development builds / snapshots

-On snapshots, LuCI has to be installed manually (if needed).
+On snapshots, LuCI has to be installed if desired.

-To manually install LuCI, follow the LuCI installation guide.
+To install LuCI, follow the LuCI installation guide but using APK.

-To install (or “flash”) an OpenWrt snapshot firmware image, just follow the standard flashing instructions: Factory install and Sysupgrade, with the only difference to use it for a firmware file from the snapshot download section.
+To install (or “flash”) an OpenWrt snapshot firmware image, just follow the standard flashing instructions: Factory install and Sysupgrade.
+You can also find and create custom builds with Firmware Selector.

 Once the snapshot is installed on your device: